mrchimp/tock/README.md

    * If the input cannot be recognized as one of the above then 0 is returned
  * timeToTimecode(time)
    * returns an HH:MM:SS form from milliseconds

+# Development #

+I'm using [Grunt](http://gruntjs.com/) for task running and [Mocha](http://mochajs.org/) for testing.

+Get all dependencies with:

+    npm install

+Run all tasks:

+    grunt

+Run all tasks automatically when you save.

+    grunt watch

 # License #